fireeye-ops/cache/resume.md

 #### Systems Engineer - July 2013 to September 2014

-- was introduced to Chef and other automation utilities
+- orchestrated servers with Chef and other automation utilities
 - worked with several Amazon Web Services, including RDS, VPC, Beanstalk
 - replaced part of SG's development cycle with Docker (Jenkins CI)
 - wrote various scripts in Python, Ruby and Bash